wong-1994/MIT6.S081-2020FALL/README.md

 # MIT6.S081-2021FALL
-labs for MIT6.S081-2021FALL with out-of-box env
+Labs for MIT6.S081-2020FALL with out-of-box env

 This repo is mainly for the environment.